sahana-github/Machine-learning-Demo/README.md

 # Features
 Efficient handling and analysis of large datasets
 Text classification for categorizing data
-Support for various machine learning algorithms and techniques Ongoing updates and enhancements as new techniques are discovered and explored
+Support for various machine learning algorithms and techniques and will try to update and do enhancements as I discovere and explore new techniques.

 # Installation
 To install and set up the project, follow these steps: